Mato Jajalo

-Mato Jajalo ([mâːto jǎjalo]; born 25 May 1988) is a Bosnian professional footballer who plays as a defensive midfielder for Serie B club Venezia.
+Mato Jajalo ([mâːto jǎjalo]; born 25 May 1988) is a Bosnian former professional footballer who played as a defensive midfielder.

 Jajalo started his professional career at Slaven Belupo, before joining Siena in 2009.
 The following year, he was loaned to 1.
 FC Köln, with whom he signed permanently a year later.
 In 2014, he was sent on loan to Sarajevo.
-Later that year, he was transferred to Rijeka.
-Jajalo moved to Palermo in 2015.
+Later that year, he moved to Rijeka.
+Jajalo joined Palermo in 2015.
 Four years later, he switched to Udinese.
-In 2023, he joined Venezia.
+In 2023, he was transferred to Venezia.

-A former Croatian youth international, Jajalo even made his senior international debut for Croatia, only to switch his allegiance to Bosnia and Herzegovina in 2016, earning 11 caps until 2019.
+A former Croatian youth international, Jajalo also made his senior international debut for Croatia, before switching his allegiance to Bosnia and Herzegovina in 2016, earning 11 caps until 2019.

 Club career

 Early career

-Because of the outbreak of Bosnian War, Jajalo's family fled from his native Bosnia and Herzegovina and moved to Germany, where he started playing football at a local club, before joining youth setup of Croatian team Slaven Belupo in 1999.
+Because of the outbreak of the Bosnian War, Jajalo's family fled from his native Bosnia and Herzegovina and moved to Germany, where he started playing football at a local club, before joining the youth setup of Croatian team Slaven Belupo in 1999.
 He made his professional debut against Osijek on 22 July 2007 at the age of 19.
 On 5 August, he scored his first professional goal in a triumph over Zagreb.

 In June 2009, Jajalo was transferred to Italian side Siena.

-In July 2010, he was sent on a season-long loan to German club 1.
+In July 2010, he was sent on a season-long loan to German outfit 1.
 FC Köln, with an option to make the transfer permanent, which was activated the following year.
-In February 2014, he was loaned to Bosnian outfit Sarajevo until the end of season.
+In February 2014, he was loaned to Sarajevo until the end of the season.